wanghmin/wanghmin2.github.io/content/publication/wang-2011-dde/index.md

 summary: We propose a piecewise linear elastic model that approximates nonlinear, anisotropic stretching and bending behaviors of various materials.
-We develop new measurement techniques for studying the elastic deformations for both stretching and bending in real cloth samples.
+We develop new measurement techniques for studying the elastic deformations in real cloth samples.
 tags:
 - parameter estimation
 - nonlinear elasticity